taehwanlee83/SIS-Advisor/README.md

 cd SIS-advisor
 ```
 2. Adjust the number of repetition, `MAX_ITER`, (default: 100) before you run.
-Starting with less than 10 is *strongly* recommended since it will take some time for each repetition depending on your running environment.
+Starting with less than 10 is *STRONGLY* recommended since it will take some time for each repetition depending on your running environment.
-Check the code cautiously, since it will run *a lot of* fitting process until it ends.
+Check the code cautiously, since it will run *A LOT OF* fitting process until it ends.

 4. Run the main script:
 ```